cyberbotics/webots-doc/reference/mouse.md

 **Description**

-The state of the computer mouse can be read from a controller program while the simulation is running using the functions above.
+The state of the computer mouse can be read from a controller program while the simulation is running by using the functions above.
 Firstly it is necessary to enable mouse input by calling the `wb_mouse_enable()` function.
 The `sampling_period` parameter is expressed in milliseconds, and defines how frequently readings are updated.
 Note that the first state will be available only after the first sampling period elapsed.
 After that, the state can be read by calling the `wb_mouse_get_state()` function (for more details, see [WbMouseState](#wbmousestate)).
 The measurement of the mouse state is done once at each simulation step.
 The `wb_mouse_disable()` function should be used to stop the mouse readings.